 There is a simple solution for attracting better inquiries for your cottage rental and booking up faster: professional photos and A+ reviews.
-This one-two punch will save you time and work responding to rental inquiries by making your property look nicer and giving renters confidence that this property, which they won’t see until they pull into the driveway, is as good as it looks.
+This one-two punch to finding cottage renters will save you time and work responding to rental inquiries.
+In short: make your property look nicer and give renters confidence that your property, which they won’t see until they pull into the driveway, is as good as it looks.
 Sound like a lot of work?
 It’s not.
 Here are a few tips on how to pull them off easily and on a budget.

 #1 Get Professional Photos Taken